COVID-19 Relief Funds and Business Support

 Up to $1,000 is available for arts professionals with a demonstrated need for medical aid, legal aid, or housing.

 The program will provide visual and media artists and choreographers with one-time grants of up to $5,000 for medical emergencies.

 These grants support experienced painters, printmakers, and sculptors facing catastrophic events.
 Awards are up to $15,000 and typically $5,000.

-The Foundation will disburse one-time $1,000 grants to artists who have had performances or exhibitions canceled or postponed because of COVID-19.
+The Foundation will disburse one-time $2,000 grants to artists who have had performances or exhibitions canceled or postponed due to COVID-19.

 DGF provides emergency financial assistance to individual playwrights, composers, lyricists, and bookwriters in dire need of funds due to severe hardship or unexpected illness.
 Requests typically range from $500 to $3,000.